LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 1. In the section indicated by the red rectangle labeled 4 (the terminal window), click to the right of the line where it says and paste the commands:
     ```@username -> /workspaces/moduleName (dev) $```
 1. Find the correct command list in the [First Time for Loop 3.0.0](#first-time-for-loop-300) section below, click the copy button and then paste into the terminal window.
+    * you will be asked if you want to allow the paste - say yes and check the do not ask me again box
 1. If there were errors, read the steps to see what might be wrong and reach out for help - do not continue if you see errors.

 Skip ahead to [Customize the Module](#customize-the-module).